PavanRangani/docs/docs/prd/companies/requirement.md

 ## Browse companies

-- Shows records in 3 tabs: COMPANIES, CLIENT ENTITIES & ARCHIVE
+- Shows records in 6 tabs: CLIENT ENTITIES, PROFESSIONAL SERVICES, NON-PROFIT, PUBLIC, PRIVATE & ARCHIVED
 - Shows Number of records with each tab

 ### UI Requirement

-- By default COMPANIES tab is visible
+- By default CLIENT ENTITIES tab is visible
 - All tabs are always visible, regardless of available company under it.
+- When there isn't any record under any tab, shows `No records found` message.
 - COMPANIES tab
   - COMPANIES tab shows normal companies
   - Columns: Individual Icon, `Name`, `Group`, `Phone`